frankchen07/writing/posts/map of content (jiujitsu).md

 Here, I post concepts that have helped me through my continuing jiujitsu journey.
 I revisit these at different points and it almost always brings new perspective to my game and my life.
 I will be constantly adding and rebuilding these, so check back if you're interested.

 I attended the 2022 ADCC World Championships this year in Las Vegas.
 I haven't done this before, but I wanted to share some of my observations and
- [[thoughts about ADCC 2022]], both from a event and a meta-game perspective.
+ [[thoughts about ADCC 2022]], both from an event and a meta-game perspective.

 #### teaching philosophy